-Our human resources (HR) policies are designed to promote fairness, equal opportunities and diversity within the company.
+Our human resources (HR) policies are designed to promote fairness, equal opportunities, and diversity within Kimco.
 As an equal opportunity employer practicing affirmative action, we make good faith efforts to seek out a diverse candidate pool, including women, minorities and veterans.
-We believe that a diverse workforce results in a broader array of perspectives that businesses need to remain competitive in today's economy.
+We believe that a diverse workforce possesses a broader array of perspectives that businesses need to remain competitive in today's economy.